olivergregorius/sun2000_modbus/README.md

 Furthermore, a method `read_range` exists accepting the address of the register to start reading and either a quantity of registers or the address of the last register to be read.
 The result is returned as byte-string for further processing.

+### Write settings

+For writing a register the `write` method can be used, taking the register address and the value as arguments.

 ## Registers

 The following registers are provided by the Sun2000's Modbus interface and can be read accordingly.
 Documentation can be found